jagottsicher/breakthrough/README.md

 # breakthrough
-## An extension for your POSIX-compatible shell based on ncurses putting a second windows-like layer on it
+## An extension for your POSIX-compatible shell utilitizing ncurses putting a second windows-like layer on
-Komplette pseudo-windows Oberfläche in C für posix-kompatible Betriebssysteme.
+A pseudo-windows-like interface for posix compatible operating systems written in C.